FREQUENTLY ASKED QUESTIONS:

 - I’m looking for my ancestor.
 Where’s the data?

 - I have a comment about the site.
 How do I contact the society?

 - How do I move around on this site?

 That depends on what you are interested in.
-There are more than 1,000 pages of information throughout the site, and many of them are currently open to the public.
-You do not need to be a member of the St. Louis Genealogical Society to view them.
+There are almost 1,500 pages of information throughout the site, and many of them are currently open to the public.
+You do not need to be a member of the St. Louis Genealogical Society (StLGS) to view the open pages.

 The website does contain a “Members Only” area, and to view the pages contained in that section of the site, you must be a member of the society who is logged in (See “I am a member of the society.
 How do I log in?”)

-If you are interested in purchasing anything, registering for an event, or attending a class, you do need to log in so that you can retrieve your coupon code(s) and use your member’s discount in our store.
+If you are interested in registering for an event or purchasing items, you do need to log in so that you can retrieve your coupon code(s) and use your member’s discount in our store.

-Look on the right side of the home page under the “Become a Member” button for the word “Login.”
+Look on the right side of the home page above the “Become a Member” button for the word “Login.”
 Enter your username and your password and click the “Login” link.
-Another option is to click the Login/Logout link that is near the top of every page on our website.
+Another option is to click the “Login” link that is near the top of every page on our website.